luttje/filament-user-attributes/README.md

         use HasUserAttributes;

-        // This will be used to know which user attributes should be shown in the form and table. public function getUserAttributesConfig(): HasUserAttributeConfig
+        // This will be used to know which user attributes should be shown in the form and table. public function getUserAttributesConfig(): HasUserAttributesConfig
         {
             return $this->user;
         }
     }
     ```

-3. Update the resources for your models with the `HasUserAttributes` traits to wrap the schema in the `FilamentUserAttributes::form()` and `FilamentUserAttributes::table()` methods:
+3. Update the resources for your models with the `HasUserAttributes` traits to get the `HasUserAttributesTable` and `HasUserAttributesForm` traits.

+4. In your resources you will have to rename the static `form` and `table` methods to become `resourceForm` and `resourceTable` respectively.
+This is so the traits we just added can add and sort the user attribute fields and columns:

     ```php
-    use Luttje\FilamentUserAttributes\Filament\FilamentUserAttributes;

     // ...

-    public static function form(Form $form): Form
+    use Luttje\FilamentUserAttributes\Traits\HasUserAttributesForm;
+    use Luttje\FilamentUserAttributes\Traits\HasUserAttributesTable;

+    class ProductResource extends Resource
     {
+        // This will add the user attributes to the form and table, based on the configuration for the Product model. use HasUserAttributesForm;
+        use HasUserAttributesTable;

+        protected static ?string $model = Product::class;

+        // ...

+        // Rename the `form` static method to `resourceForm`: public static function resourceForm(Form $form): Form
+        {
             return $form
-            ->schema(FilamentUserAttributes::wrapForm([
-                // Your other form fields ...

-                // wrapForm will use the user attributes configuration to add the user attributes to the form in the correct order.
-            ]));
+                ->schema([
+                    // You add non user attribute fields here as you normally would in the `form` method.
+                ])
+                ->columns(3); // All form methods function without any changes.
         }

-    public function table(Table $table): Table
+        // Rename the `table` static method to `resourceTable`: public static function resourceTable(Table $table): Table
         {
             return $table
-            ->columns(FilamentUserAttributes::wrapTable([
+                ->columns([
+                    // You add non user attribute columns here as you normally would in the `table` method.
+                ])
+                ->filters([
-                // Your other table columns
+                    // All table methods function without any changes.

-                // wrapTable will use the user attributes configuration to add the user attributes to the table in the correct order.
-            ]));
+                ]);
         }
+    }
     ```

-4. Finally you need to show the user attributes configuration form somewhere.
-Here's how you show it in a Filament page:
+5. Finally you need to show the user attributes configuration form somewhere.
+You can create your own resource completely or inherit from the `UserAttributeConfigResource` class:

     ```php
+    namespace App\Filament\Resources;

+    use Luttje\FilamentUserAttributes\Filament\Resources\UserAttributeConfigResource as BaseUserAttributeConfigResource;

+    class UserAttributeConfigResource extends BaseUserAttributeConfigResource
+    {
+        protected static ?string $navigationIcon = 'heroicon-o-rectangle-stack';

-    // TODO
+        // ...
+    }
     ```

 ### Additional methods